 3. When the required changes have been made, select the Reconfigure Server button to attempt the reconfiguration.
 Upon doing so, the system will return a response detailing the success/failures of the pieces of configuration that were to be updated, as shown in the following example output:

 Updated Server NVP Configuration successfully Updated Server Logging Configuration successfully

-NOTE: Unlike the Cray Graph Engine (CGE) Advanced Options presented in the other interfaces, the values set from this interface persist for the lifetime of the server and become the new defaults.
+Unlike the options presented in the other interfaces, the values set from this interface persist for the lifetime of the server and become the new defaults.